 Día de los Muertos pays tribute to loved ones through elaborately decorated altars, called “ofrendas,” with treasured items from their lives and traditional elements, such as marigold flowers, candles, water, bread and salt, and their favorite foods and spirits.
 Throughout the weekend, Casa Guadalajara’s iconic fountains will be turned into altars for guests to enjoy.

-In the Bazaar del Mundo Shops, at 4133 Taylor Street, guests can peruse additional artists displaying Día de los Muertos-themed work and collectables, plus additional altars and opportunities to participate in free family friendly activities – including sugar skull decorating, mask making and more.
+In the Bazaar del Mundo Shops, at 4133 Taylor Street, guests can peruse additional Día de los Muertos-themed home decor and collectibles, plus stunning altars and opportunities to participate in free family friendly activities including sugar skull decorating.

-The festivities begin on Thursday with the Old Town Altar Walk.
-Beginning at Bazaar del Mundo and Casa Guadalajara, maps will be given out for a walking tour throughout Old Town to view more than 40 beautifully decorated altars.
-Then, Bazaar del Mundo and Casa Guadalajara’s marketplace and celebration activities will take place Friday and Saturday, 10 a.m. to 8 p.m. and Sunday 8 a.m. to 5:30 p.m.
-Guests may park for free across the street at Caltrans (after 5 p.m.
-Friday and all-day weekends), or take the trolley.
+The festivities begin on Saturday with the Old Town Altar Walk.
+Beginning at Bazaar del Mundo and Casa Guadalajara, maps will be given out for a walking tour throughout Old Town to view beautifully decorated altars.
+Then, Bazaar del Mundo and Casa Guadalajara’s marketplace and celebration activities will take place Saturday and Sunday.
+Guests may park for free across the street at Caltrans, or take the trolley.